huggingface/blog/introducing-csearch.md

 #### 1.1.
 Deteriminstic Methods:

+Deteriminstic methods, e.g. greedy search and beam search, generate text by selecting the text continuation with the highest likelihood as measured by the language model.
+However, as commonly observed in previous studies <a href='#references'>[3,4]</a>

-**(i) Deteriminstic methods** (e.g. greedy search and beam search) aim at selecting the text continuation with the highest probability based on language model's probability distribution.
+maximizing the  aim at selecting the text continuation with the highest probability based on language model's probability distribution.
 However, when generating text, deteriminstic methods often lead to the problem of model degeneration <a href='#references'>[1]</a>,

 However, these deteriminstic methods often lead to the **degeneration problem**, i.e., the generated text is unnatual and contains undesirable repetitions.
 For example, let us see the generations provided by the greedy search model.